10 Methods for Checking Your Linux Version: A Step-by-Step Guide

 As vulnerabilities are discovered, developers release fixes that are usually targeted to a specific version.
 This means you need to be careful about the patches you download and install on your machine.

-Given this importance, it is no wonder that there are several ways to check the Linux version, including the distribution’s command line interface, graphical user interface, or system information tools.
+Given this importance, how to check Linux distribution version, including the distribution’s command line interface, graphical user interface, or system information tools is a critical operational requirement.

 Conclusion